HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

 The <span class="id">Ratio</span> type represents a relationship between two quantities, such as a titre (e.g. 1:128), or a concentration (e.g. 5 'mg':10'mL').
-The numerator and denominator elements must be present (i.e. can not be null).
+The numerator and denominator elements must be present (i.e. cannot be null).

 {: #string-1}
 #### String